 If you think Munich is all about pork knuckle, schnitzel, veal, and bratwurst, then I am about to blow your tiny mind.
 As a local vegetarian in Munich, I’ve eaten my way through dozens of all vegan restaurants and sampled hundreds of vegetarian dishes.
-Over the years, as Munich becomes more diverse, the options for vegetarians and vegans continuously grows, making it a top contender for meatless diets.
-Germans are relatively mindful people, and environmental awareness also is a huge driving factor in the rise in vegetarian options.
-In this guide, I’ll help you learn how to ask for no meat in German, recognize German words for common meats, show you all my favorite vegetarian and vegan restaurants in Munich for all budgets, and suggest some traditional Bavarian food that is vegan/ vegetarian so you don’t have to miss out on all the cultural fun.
+Over the years, as Munich becomes more diverse, with the options for vegetarians and vegans continuously growing, making it a top contender for meatless diets.
+Germans are relatively mindful people, and environmental awareness is a huge driving factor in the rise in vegetarian options and overall green living.
+In this guide, I’ll help you learn how to ask for no meat in German, recognize German words for common meats, invite you to my favorite vegetarian and vegan restaurants in Munich for all budgets, and suggest some traditional Bavarian food that is vegan/vegetarian so you don’t have to miss out on all the cultural fun.

 - 1 Munich’s Best all Vegan Restaurants